“Every time I take a required course, I enjoy it."

 Elaine Albaugh ’19 did not need to be convinced to attend Saint Mary’s College.
 A South Bend local, Elaine said she knew she wanted to attend Saint Mary’s even when she was in high school.

-“I visited campus many times and the events Saint Mary’s held for prospective students made me feel like I was already part of a community and that they really wanted me at there.”
+“I visited campus many times and the events Saint Mary’s held for prospective students made me feel like I was already part of a community.”

 When she began her first year, Elaine knew she loved English, but didn’t know what she could do with a degree in the field besides becoming a teacher.
 She credits the faculty at Saint Mary’s for showing her diverse career options with a double major in English literature and English writing.